microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 python3 demo_txt2img_xl.py --lcm "an astronaut riding a rainbow unicorn, cinematic, dramatic"
 ```

-#### Generate an image with SDXL Turbo model guided by a text prompt
+#### Generate an image with SD-Turbo or SDXL-Turbo model guided by a text prompt
-It is recommended to use LCM or EulerA scheduler to run SDXL Turbo model.
+It is recommended to use LCM or EulerA scheduler to run SD-Turbo or SDXL-Turbo model.
 ```
+python3 demo_txt2img.py --version sd-turbo "little cute gremlin wearing a jacket, cinematic, vivid colors, intricate masterpiece, golden ratio, highly detailed"

 python3 demo_txt2img_xl.py --version xl-turbo "little cute gremlin wearing a jacket, cinematic, vivid colors, intricate masterpiece, golden ratio, highly detailed"
 ```

 #### Generate an image with a text prompt using a control net
-Control Net is supported for 1.5, SD XL and Turbo models in this demo.
+Control Net is supported for 1.5, SDXL base and SDXL-Turbo models in this demo.

 ```
 wget https://huggingface.co/lllyasviel/sd-controlnet-depth/resolve/main/images/stormtrooper.png